andreamussap/everypillreminder/docs/friends.md

 ### Send a request to a friend

-> **Note - You'll need the email that you friend uses to access EveryPill Reminder**
+> **Note - You'll need the email that your friend uses to access EveryPill Reminder**

 Access the tab **Friends** and tap **Add**